 JAMES MADISON (F): thought it astonishing that gentlemen should think that a treaty could be got up with surprise, or that foreign nations should be solicitous to get a treaty only ratified by the senators of a few states.
 Were the President to commit any thing so atrocious as to summon only a few states, he would be impeached and convicted, as a majority of the states would be affected by his misdemeanor.

 Can't you just hear the sputtering?
 Well, he was dead wrong.

-As is documented elsewhere on this site, treaty law has been used to enact outrageous usurpations of power without so much as a record of a quorum, committee vote, and no recorded vote.
+As is documented elsewhere on this site, treaty law has been used to enact outrageous usurpations of power without so much as a record of a quorum, committee vote, or recorded vote.
 In every instance they were enacted for supposedly noble purposes while they just so happened to benefit the “noble” quite considerably.
 One such monster, (the Convention on Nature Protection and Wild Life Preservation in the Western Hemisphere) committed every inch of the United States and its entire economy to stopping natural selection dead in its tracks.
 Hard to believe?
-Here is the language:
+Here is the language of the preamble:

 The Governments of the American Republics, wishing to protect and preserve in their natural habitat representatives of all species and genera of their native flora and fauna, including migratory birds, in sufficient numbers and over areas extensive enough to assure them from becoming extinct through any agency within man's control;"